marysue/favorites-csharp-findMyMac/README.md

 There are two ways to use this gem:

-1. Invoke
-        hash = Scraper::scrape_refurbished_mac : to manually receive the hash array of all computers available.
-T FindMyMac::Finder(hash) :  passing in the hash returned from Scraper.
+1. Create a hash of available refurbished computers from the Mac site.

+        hash = Scraper::scrape_refurbished_mac

+2. Instantiate a finder object:

-2. Invoke finder = FindMyMac::Finder.new  : with no arguments
+        finder = FindMyMac::Finder.new

-Once finder has been instantiated, the entry point to running the search is:
+3. Once finder has been instantiated, the entry point to running the search is:

         finder.findMacs

 ## Development